alejandro-pizza/etl-learning-system/guides/GIT_WORKFLOW.md

 git branch                   # List branches git checkout -b new-branch   # Create and switch git merge branch-name        # Merge branch

+# Share & Update
+git fetch [alias]            # Fetch down all the branches that Git remote git merge [alias]/[branch]   # Merge a remote granch into your current branch to bring up to date git push [alias][branch]     # Transmot local branch commits to the remote repo branch git pull                     # Fetch and merge any commits from the tracking remote branch (aka if you do online edits)
 ```

 ### Emergency Commands